 - Pack cabbage mixture into one half gallon-sized jar or two quart-sized jars.

-- Fold outer cabbage leaves into quarters and place on top of cabbage mixture in jars.
+- Fold outer cabbage leaves into quarters and place them on top of the cabbage mixture in the jar.

-- Place 4 ounce jelly jar or glass fermentation weights on top of cabbage leaves in jar.
-Gently press down until all the cabbage is submerged under liquid.
-If the cabbage is dry, add a bit of filtered water (chlorine-free) to assure all the cabbage is submerged under liquid.
+- Place 4-ounce jelly jar or glass fermentation weights on top of the cabbage leaves in the jar.
+Gently press down until all the cabbage is submerged under the liquid.
+If the cabbage is dry, add a bit of filtered water (chlorine-free) to ensure all the cabbage is submerged under the liquid.

 - As bubbles begin to appear in the jar, loosen the lid daily to release some of the gases that have built up, and then retighten the lid.
 (This step is not necessary if you are using the pickle pipes.)

 - If you want, you can sweeten your red cabbage after the fermentation process is complete.
-Transfer the red cabbage to a bowl and add in maple syrup, honey, Sucanat date sugar, other natural sweetener starting with a 1/4 cup and working up to the amount that pleases your palate.
+Transfer the red cabbage to a bowl and add in maple syrup, honey, Sucanat date sugar, or another natural sweetener, starting with a 1/4 cup and working up to the amount that pleases your palate.